About Compassionate Parenting

 Hi, I’m Suzanne

-I hold a Masters of Education in Counselling Psychology from the University of Victoria and am a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (RCC# 2141).
+I hold a Masters of Education in Counselling Psychology from the University of Victoria and am a Registered Clinical Counsellor and Approved Clinical Supervisor with the BC Association of Clinical Counsellors (RCC# 2141).
+I am also a certified Focusing-Oriented Therapist.
 I have been supporting children, youth and families in the lower mainland for over 25 years.

 At the beginning of my career, I spent over ten years working in the recreation field with children and youth.
 In 2000, I decided to go back to school and build my clinical counselling skills.
 After earning my Masters in Counselling Psychology in 2003, I worked as a clinical counsellor with children, youth and families in a variety of community organizations, including not-for-profits and the RCMP.
 In addition to my private practice, I work with a lower mainland school district helping to ensure schools are safe and welcoming places for children, youth and families; I am also Associate Faculty at City University of Seattle and facilitate workshops for The Dalai Lama Center for Peace and Education.